joaomdsg/bonding-config-in-ubuntu/README.md

   - Ensures kernel support for bonding in the OS
   - Binds the provided `interfaces` in a new interface called `bond0`

-    Uses the template file `templates/netplan-config.j2` to create the `/etc/netplan/01-bond-cfg.yaml` netplan configuration file in the server.
+    Uses the template file `templates/netplan-config.j2` to create the `/etc/netplan/01-bond-cfg.yaml` Netplan configuration file in the server.

     The template defines `bond0` with the folowing parameters:
      - `mode`: 802.3ad